Current Planned Developments in Greater Estero

 Purchase of the Previous School Site planned on Three Oaks Road and Corkscrew

-A procedural item was implemented in the January 21 Village Council meeting to empower the Village to utilize its assets to sell bonds and return cash to the Village for other priorities.
+A procedural item was adopted at the January 21 Village Council meeting to empower the Village to use its assets to sell bonds and return cash to the Village for other priorities.

 Sunny Grove Park, west side of US 41, north of the Estero River

-Council approved a contract addendum 02 for $2,540,946 with Wright Construction, Inc. for the Sunny Grove Park project.
+Council approved Contract Addendum 02 for $2,540,946 with Wright Construction, Inc., for the Sunny Grove Park project.

 Grant Program Grant Management Support

 Hagerty Consulting, Inc. is one of two firms awarded RFP 2023-31 Disaster Management Services.
 Hazard Mitigation Grant Program grants are federally awarded disaster relief funds administered through the Florida Division of Emergency Management.
-This consulting service is essential in administering the $6.5M in grant award for the Estero River Regional Stormwater project and the $20.3M in grant award for the River Watershed Utility project.
+This consulting service is essential for administering the $6.5M in grant awards for the Estero River Regional Stormwater project and the $20.3M in grant awards for the River Watershed Utility project.

-Council approved a supplemental Task Order with Hagerty Consulting, Inc. to provide the Village with grant management support at a cost of not-to-exceed $204,080, which is reimbursable from the grant funding.
+Council approved a supplemental Task Order with Hagerty Consulting, Inc., to provide the Village with grant management support at a not-to-exceed cost of $204,080, to be reimbursed from the grant funding.
 This order is necessary due to the time-consuming nature of these tasks and the need for considerable expertise in securing the grants themselves.

 Resilience for Estero